 COMET will allocate among the noteholders of each related series and the applicable transferor or transferors, as holders of the Transferor Interest, all Finance Charge Amounts received and all Default Amounts on the assets based on a varying percentage called the "Floating Allocation Percentage."
 COMET will allocate among the noteholders of each related series all Principal Amounts on the assets based on a varying percentage called the "Principal Allocation Percentage."
+COMET will allocate among the noteholders of each related series all Principal Amounts on the assets based on a varying percentage called the "Principal Allocation Percentage."
 COMET will make each allocation by reference to the applicable percentage of each series of notes.
-Finance Charge Amounts and Principal Amounts allocated to the noteholders will be further allocated to each class and tranche of notes within that series and will be applied by the indenture trustee, on instruction from COMET, in accordance with this prospectus and the related prospectus supplement.
+Finance Charge Amounts and Principal Amounts allocated to the noteholders will be further allocated to each class and tranche of notes within that series and will be applied by the indenture trustee, on instruction from COMET, as described in this prospectus.